 Historically, employees who suffered injuries while working faced a nearly impossible battle if they sought financial compensation for their injuries and medical expenses.
 This is because it was almost impossible for injured workers to sue their employers successfully.
 The 1913 Workers’ Compensation Act was enacted to solve this issue and provides you with the benefits you need to recover from your injuries.

-If you’re living in Hartford and have been involved in an automobile accident, truck accident, a motorcycle accident, or must file a a medical malpractice lawsuit, the personal injury lawyers at Carter Mario Law Firm can help.
+If you’re living in Hartford and have been involved in an auto accident, truck accident, a motorcycle accident, or must file a medical malpractice lawsuit, the personal injury lawyers at Carter Mario Law Firm can help.

 Workers’ Compensation Definition

 Workers’ compensation is a form of no-fault insurance.
 To have a valid claim, you must have suffered an injury while in the scope of your employment.
 Specifically, you must have suffered an injury while at your place of work or while traveling for your employer.

 Connecticut State law requires employers to carry workers’ compensation insurance.
 You should immediately report your injury to your employer.
 To officially make a workers’ compensation claim, you must fill out and file a 30C Form with the Connecticut Workers’ Compensation Commission.

 Learn more about why it’s vital to complete a 30C Form.